JonasGruenwald/console-syslog-priority/README.md

 ![screenshot.png](screenshot.png)

-A very simple node.js library to prepend [syslog priority levels](https://en.wikipedia.org/wiki/Syslog#Severity_level) to all console logging calls.
+A very simple node.js package to prepend [syslog priority levels](https://en.wikipedia.org/wiki/Syslog#Severity_level) to all console logging calls.

 This does not send console logs to syslog or anything like that, it just prepends the stdout with the priority level.